ShenDezhou/Chinese-PreTrained-BERT/readme.md

     </a>
 </p>

-This project provides a Chinese oriented BERT pre training model, which aims to enrich Chinese natural language processing resources and provide a variety of Chinese pre training models.
+This project provides a Chinese BERT model, which aims to enrich Chinese natural language processing resources and provide a variety of Chinese pretraining models.
-We welcome all experts and scholars to download and use them, and work together to promote and develop the construction of Chinese resources.
+We welcome all experts and scholars to download and use them, and work together to foster and develop the construction of Chinese resources.

 This project is based on Google's official bert: https://github.com/google-research/bert

 Other related resources：
-- Chinese BERT pre training model：https://github.com/ymcui/Chinese-BERT-wwm
+- Chinese BERT pre-trained model：https://github.com/ymcui/Chinese-BERT-WWM

 See more published resources：https://github.com/